Mad River Schools Music Educators and Staff

 Director of Orchestras

-Mrs. Amy M. Hall, the Director of Orchestras at Mad River Local Schools, is thrilled to be part of the music department teaching team at Stebbins!
-She brings her expertise teaching strings and will celebrate the growth and musical development of each child.
+Mrs. Amy M. Hall, Director of Orchestras and Mad River Middle School Choirs in Mad River Local Schools, is thrilled to be part of the music department teaching team at Stebbins and Mad River Middle School!
+She brings her expertise teaching strings and choir and celebrates the growth and musical development of each child.